 One of the basic rules is that, if you are using an ear reference, place it on the same side as your head lead.
 Thus C4/A2 is correct and C3/A1 is correct.

-You have to use a jumper for the assessment and any synchrony training.
+You have to use linked references or the assessment and any synchrony training.
+A jumper can be used for this.
 You should not use the jumper between a reference and a ground–only between two references.
 The Q-wiz and U-wiz can link references without a jumper.

 You should be able to see if you have a trainable signal or not with a quick look at the oscilloscope and power spectrum.
 With modern amplifiers, the old “standard” of below 10 kohms for training, below 5 for research is essentially meaningless.
 I learned long ago that lead placement is technique, technique, technique.
 Prep each spot lightly for 10 seconds, put a mound of paste over the electrode head and make sure it is in contact at least some of it with scalp, and impedances are consistently low.
 The real benefit of the impedance meter that I used in the past was that it measured offset between electrodes.
 There again, if you work with groups of electrodes that were purchased at the same time, same type and same material, it is super-rare to run into offset issues.